WenshuaiJiangCorn/sl-experiment-wj/README.md

    MicroController, Data Acquisition System, etc.) and are compressed into .npz archives, one for each source.
 The .npz archives are then moved to the *behavior_Data* folder, and the *behavior_data_log* with the individual .npy files is deleted to conserve disk space.
+3. **ubiquitin.bin**: This marker file is created during *preprocessing* runtime to mark directories that are no longer needed for deletion.
+Specifically, when preprocessing safely moves the acquired data to long-term storage destinations, it marks all now-redundant raw data from all acquisition system machines (PCs) for removal to optimize disk usage.
+At the end of preprocessing, a specialized *purge* runtime is executed to discover and remove all directories marked for deletion with the ubiquitin.bin marker files.

 ### Mesoscope-VR System Data